therealdreg/nasm_vscode/README.md

 # nasm_vscode
-Just use the helloworldx86 folder as your template for your nasm projects in windows 32/64 & linux 32/64.
+Just use my helloworldx86 folder as your template for your nasm projects in windows 32/64 & linux 32/64.
 Press F1 in Visual Studio Code and run Task Build:

 ![alt text](run_build_task.png)

+I added my own pattern-matcher in tasks.json for nasm errors & warning.
+Now you can see the problems window

 # my setup